History of UK immigration control: 1914-1918: Immigration control during the First World War

 1914 marked a landmark in UK immigration control in that it was only from this point that every person entering the country had to produce evidence of identity.
-The 1914 Aliens Registration Act was rushed through Parliament in a single day on the eve of the First World War and allowed stricter controls than before including the power to make aliens aged over 16 register with the police.
+The Aliens Registration Act 1914 was rushed through Parliament in a single day on the eve of the First World War and allowed stricter controls than before including the power to make aliens aged over 16 register with the police.
 The power still remains in use.
-Although the 1905 Act technically survived until its repeal in 1919, it was, in practice, submerged by the far more stringent powers of the Aliens Restriction Act of 1914.
-The 1914 Act contained a clause which gave the Home Secretary power to prevent the entry and order the deportation of aliens if it was deemed 'conducive to the public good'.
+Although the Aliens Act 1905 technically survived until its repeal in 1919, it was, in practice, submerged by the far more stringent powers of the Aliens Restriction Act 1914.
+The 1914 act contained a clause which gave the Home Secretary power to prevent the entry and order the deportation of aliens if it was deemed 'conducive to the public good'.
 For the purposes of the 1914 legislation immigration officers were re-titled Aliens Officers and the service was a compound of Home Office staff and Customs staff.

 In order to mark someone's arrival and departure the new Aliens Officers endorsed the passports of passengers with red stamps on arrival and with black stamps to cancel the endorsement on the persons departure.
 In April 1915 an Order in Council was made that no alien passenger was to be allowed to land unless he held either a passport with a photograph attached issued within the two preceding years, or some other document establishing his national status and identity.
 Prior to this passports had not contained photographs and had not been stamped in any way.

 From April 1915 only passengers with exit permits were allowed to leave the UK, and then only from certain ports.
 In an extension to their duties that would be repeated during the Second World War, officers were tasked with retrieving ration documents from departing passengers.
 In 1916 a “Traffic Index” was created from the landing and embarkation cards collected at ports and matched together at the Home Office's Aliens Branch HQ to show whether the person had complied with their conditions of entry.
 This simple process was the only mechanism for measuring the effectiveness of the control and continued until 1998 when embarkation controls were abolished.
 By 1920, the number of Aliens' Officers had reached 160.